Statutes and regulations

 - Any further appeal rights

-- The effect of the decision on the household’s benefits
+- The effect of the decision on the unit’s benefits

 Review of hearing decision